+- American Politics

+- Comparative Politics

+- International Relations

+- Political Theory

-Once you have taken a few Politics courses you will probably have an idea of what topics and world regions interest you most and are ready to choose a primary field.
-These fields are: International Relations, Comparative Politics, American Politics, and Political Theory.
-You will take at least three classes in your primary field (but you can of course also take as many in another field), and you will write your thesis in your primary field.
+You will take at least three classes in your primary field (but you can of course also take as many in another field), and you will write your senior thesis in your primary field.

-If you are interested in international politics, please note that International Relations tends to cover topics involving relationships and events between countries (e.g., why do countries go to war with one another?; what explains trade openness?) while Comparative Politics is about domestic politics within countries (e.g., why do some countries democratize while others don't?; what leads to partisan polarization?).
+If you are interested in international politics, please note that International Relations tends to cover topics involving relationships and events between countries (e.g., Why do countries go to war with one another?; What explains trade openness?) while Comparative Politics is about domestic politics within countries (e.g., Why do some countries democratize while others don't?; What leads to partisan polarization?).
 Some topics (e.g., civil war; the effect of domestic politics on trade policies) can be pursued within either field.
-For more information about the various primary fields, please contact Professor Kirkland at: p.kirkland@princeton.edu.